SmartReviewETH/Smart-Review/README.md

 - __Front-end Local Setup:__ You must install dependencies for our front end.
 Please clone our front-end repository at first, then switch to the root directory and run __npm install__ to install all required libraries, and run __npm start__ to start the front end.
 We have deployed all smart contracts for you.
 - __Tests__: We use the front end for usability tests and all the functionality has been achieved.
 - __Smart contracts Setup__: This repository holds all smart contracts for this application, you can first clone this repository in the [Remix](https://remix.ethereum.org/), a browser-embedded IDE for smart contracts implemented with Solidity.
 Then compile and deploy each smart contract by the following steps:
-	- ...
 	- Compile the SmartToken contract, and then deploy it.
  	- Compile the SmartTokenFacet contract, and then deploy it.
- 	- Compile the VotingDAO contract, and then deploy it.
   	- Compile the TimeLock contract, and then deploy it.
-  	- Compile the GovernorContract contract, and then deploy it.
+  	- Compile the GovernorContract contract, provide the address of the SmartToken contract and then deploy it.
+Remember to grant TimeLock roles to the Governor, otherwise the Governor can't perform correctly.
+Please check [this](https://docs.openzeppelin.com/defender/v1/guide-timelock-roles) for TimeLock Role explainations.
  	- Compile the SmartReviewContract contract, and provide the address of the SmartToken contract to the SmartReviewContract contract to deploy it.

 ## :heavy_exclamation_mark: Acknowledgement